Yacht Design School's

 What kind of support can I expect while working on the lessons?

 You may contact us at any time during working hours with questions on lessons.
-While you can use regular mail, phone or fax, for most purposes email is superior and is highly encouraged.
+While you can use regular mail, or phone, for most purposes email is superior and is highly encouraged.
 Distance learning students are welcome to visit our offices when they can for extra help but must remember that they should give us a fair amount of notice so that there will be no disappointments through a schedule conflict.
+We have students visit from all over the world.
 Back to top.

 What are the total expenses associated with the course?